Role of Seend Parish Council

 Highways – Seend has two A Roads, A361 and A365 that run through the parish, plus a number of C roads.
 Signage, white lines, speed restrictions, highway maintenance etc are the responsibility of the Highways department of Wiltshire County Council.
 For any highway safety improvements that the Parish requests, the Parish Council will be expected to pay for at least a third of the cost.
 Applications for Highway improvements are raised as Community Issues and sent to the Area Board.
 They are then discussed at CATG (Community Area Transport Group) meetings where they will compete with other parishes for funding.

-Area Board – Seend Parish Council is currently within the Melksham Community Area.
-However, following the electoral boundary review in 2019, Seend Parish will be moving into the Devizes Area Board.
-Whilst our parish boundary has not changed, we will be grouped together into a new ward to be called Devizes Rural West.
-This will include: Bulkington, Poulshot, Seend, Potterne, Erlestoke, Marston, Worton and Coulston
+Area Board – Seend Parish Council has moved into the Devizes Community Area.
+Whilst our parish boundary has not changed, we are now grouped together into a new ward to be called Devizes Rural West.
+This includes: Bulkington, Poulshot, Seend, Potterne, Erlestoke, Marston, Worton and Coulston

 Parish Steward – The County Council offers a Parish Steward service free of charge.
 The Parish Steward visits our parish 2 days a month and will carry out a number of tasks such as drain clearing, vegetation clearing, cutting back overgrowth, etc. These tasks are given to him by the Parish Council in the form of a monthly task sheet which has a priority list.